 CIS 419 Computer Networks and Internet Applications (A).
-Prerequisites: CIS 303, CSC 205 and CSC 209.
+(Prerequisites CSC 205 and CSC 209).
 Provides a comprehensive study of the field of computer communications, local area networks, and internetworking.
 Includes these topics: the OSI and TCP/IP models, protocols, topologies, data communication issues, error detection and correction, local area networks, network hardware, Ethernet and wireless technologies, WAN, packet-switching, routing, datagrams, Internet addressing, home networking and security.
 Includes hands-on experience with network hardware and software.
 Closed to students who have received credit for CSC 419.
 3 Cr.
 Fall.

 CIS 421 Computer and Network Security (A).
 Prerequisite: CIS 419.
 Studies concepts, techniques, and tools in computer and network security.
 Includes these topics: security, privacy, information assurance, threats, user authentication and access control; UNIX and Windows examples; logs and intrusion detection; cryptography, public-key and private-key systems, Kerberos, IP security, firewalls, Web and database access control and security issues; ethical issues.
 Includes hands-on experience with security hardware and software.
 Closed to students who have received credit for CSC 421.
 3 Cr.

 CIS 442 Electronic Commerce Systems (A).
-Prerequisites: CSC 209 and CIS 422.
+(Prerequisites CSC 209 and CIS 422 and CIS117).
 Covers defining tools of e-business, to understand the manner in which users, tools, needs and opportunities interact.
 Includes these topics: the infrastructure of e-commerce, e-commerce Web site design and implementation, social, political and ethical issues associated with e-commerce, and business plans for technology ventures.
 Real world applications and cases are studied to introduce concepts related to the analysis, design, implementation and maintenance of e-commerce systems.
 3 Cr.
 Fall.